ur-fault/TMaze/README.md

 And it ended up as maze solving game because I just couldn't find any other.

-### To do
-- Better settings UI
-- Render path (you will be able to disable this)
-- Maybe multiplayer
-- Saving and exporting and importing game state, mazes

 ### Credits and thanks
 - Music and OST - [step](https://github.com/StepGamesOfficial)